Originally posted April 10, 2017

 Nociceptive pain is often described as a deep aching, throbbing, gnawing, or soreness.
 Common examples of nociceptive pain related to back pain include pain after trauma, such as back pain after a car accident or a fall; pain after back surgery; and arthritis pain.
 Nociceptive pain is usually localized and eases as the injury heals.

-Pain caused by damage or injury to the nerve tissue is called neuropathy, or neuropathic pain.
 Nerve damage can result from an infection or injury elsewhere in the body.
-It is not known why some injuries lead to neuropathy, while others do not.
+It is not known why some injuries lead to chronic nerve pain, while others do not.
 Once the damage is done, the nerves continue to send pain signals long after the original injury has healed.

-It is thought that some cases of prolonged nociceptive pain may progress to neuropathy.
+It is thought that some cases of prolonged nociceptive pain may progress to chronic nerve pain.

 Acute vs. Chronic Pain

-Within the categories of nociceptive and neuropathic pain, pain can be further broken down into acute and chronic pain, which differ greatly in form and function:
+Within the categories of nociceptive and nerve pain, pain can be further broken down into acute and chronic pain, which differ greatly in form and function:

 - With acute pain, the severity of pain is tied to the level of tissue damage.
 The body has a protective reflex to avoid this kind of pain: the reflex to pull back quickly after touching a sharp object.
 Acute pain is a sign of injured or diseased tissue; when the underlying problem is cured, the pain goes away.
 Acute pain is a form of nociceptive pain.